universalbasket/client-library-javascript/README.md

 ### Methods

-All methods of the sdk object return a `Promise` instance.
+All methods of the sdk object return a `Promise` instance except for `trackJob`.

-#### body

-The body, when given, should be an object, not a string.
-This library handles stringification for you.

-#### query

-A query may be given as an object.
-This library will properly format it and append it to the url for you.

 #### `raw(path, options)`